 What to do if you feel like your employer is discriminating against you?

 In addition to utilizing any internal complaint procedures your employer has established, we suggest contacting our office for a consultation as soon as you feel discrimination has occurred.
-Before you can file a lawsuit for workplace discrimination, you are required to file a complaint with the California Department of Fair Employment and Housing ("DFEH") within one year from the date of the workplace discrimination.
-After the DFEH issues you a "Right-to-Sue" letter, you have one year from the date you received the Right-to-Sue letter to file a lawsuit in court against your employer.
+Before you can file a lawsuit for workplace discrimination, you are required to file a complaint with the California Civil Rights Department (CRD) (formerly known as the Department of Fair Employment and Housing (DFEH)).
+The prior statute of limitations was one year from the date of the workplace discrimination; effective January 1, 2020 the new statute of limitations is three years from the date of the illegal act.
+After the CRD issues you a "Right-to-Sue" letter, you have one year from the date you received the Right-to-Sue letter to file a lawsuit in court against your employer.